 Turkey’s sailing market has expanded in recent years and with it came a boom of marinas and facilities for yachts in all cities and towns along the south west coast.
 You can find technical services, boatyards, sail makers, charter companies, good shopping facilities, sailing schools, ships chandlers, basically everything the yachtie’s heart desires.

+What makes the south west of Turkey so attractive for yachting, is its stunning landscape, untouched nature and very different landscapes and vegetation from region to region.
 There are parts of rocky coastline, mountains covered with pine trees reaching to the sea and sandy beaches stretching along beneath the beautiful backdrop of the Taurus mountains.
 Many of the bays have no road access and have therefore kept their authentic feel for the past 2000 years.
 The beautiful colour of the crystal clear water on this stretch of coast has resulted in it acquiring the name of The Turquoise Coast.

 Whatever kind of yachting holiday you have in mind, the south west coast of Turkey has something to offer everyone.
 Whether you like to enjoy peace and quiet in one of the bays or have a party night out in one of the bigger towns.